sethvs/sthVault/docs/en-us/Remove-sthVaultProperty.md

 ### -VaultFilePath
 Specifies vault file path.

-This parameter allows you to use the vault file in the location other then the **Vaults** folder in the module's directory.
+This parameter allows you to use vault file, created in an alternate location.

 Value should contain path and file name with .xml extension.